 Note: This blog was originally published in March 2022.
 It was updated October 30, 2023 to reflect recent changes.
 If you have any questions, please contact us.

 With California’s year-round sunny skies, ambitious climate change goals, the introduction of NEM 3.0, and a selection of financial incentives and benefits to choose from, it’s no surprise that it leads U.S. in solar.
 According to SEIA, California has invested 90.6 billion dollars into solar and currently more than a quarter of its electricity is generated from it, with numbers expected to increase.
 With that being said, in order for California to reach its climate and energy goals, widespread adoption is essential.
 Luckily, there are several solar incentives, programs, and rebates for consumers that make going solar more affordable.

-The exact cost of your PV system (and how much you’ll save on your utility bill) depends on a list of factors.
-Some include the size of your PV system, which installer you choose, eligible solar incentives, which utility services your region and their electricity rate structure, and how much electricity you use.
+The exact cost of your PV system (and how much you’ll save on your energy bill) depends on a list of factors.
+These include: the size of your PV system, which installer you choose, eligible solar incentives, which utility services your region and their electricity rate structure, and how much electricity you use.